2011 Cricket World Cup officials: Umpires

 Out of the selected umpires, 12 belonged to the Elite Panel of ICC Umpires while the remaining six belong to the International Panel of Umpires and Referees.
-In addition, a reserve umpire Enamul Haque from Bangladesh was selected officiated in the warmup matches and if required, during the event.
+In addition, a reserve umpire Enamul Haque from Bangladesh was selected officiated in the warm-up matches and if required, during the event.

 The members of the Elite Panel of ICC umpires are generally thought to be the best umpires in the world and hence officiate in almost all senior cricket tournaments and ICC events.
 The remaining six were identified as emerging and talented match officials, who had already officiated at international level with the experience of conditions in the Asian sub-continent and were thought to be ready to umpire in the World Cup.

-Aleem Dar and Simon Taufel were elected to the final, second and first final respectively.
+Aleem Dar and Simon Taufel were selected to umpire the final, their second and first World Cup final respectively.

 Referees

-Five referees were also selected by the selection panel.
-They belonged to the Elite Panel of ICC Referees and were considered the best cricket referees in the world.
+Five referees were also selected by the selection panel, all belonged to the Elite Panel of ICC Referees.
 Jeff Crowe was the referee in the final.